The Great British Bake Off stars and their beautiful kitchens

 Chetna Makan

 Chetna Makan was part of series five of Bake Off in 2014.
-The judges loved her bold, Indian-inspired flavours, which are infused into all of her bakes, and she made it all the way to the semi-final.
+The judges loved her bold, Indian-inspired flavours, which are infused into all of her bakes, and she made it to the semi-final.

 Chetna Makan